Can Professors Detect Plagiarism: How do the Teachers Check

 The use of high-level academic words that are beyond the stage of the class is a dead giveaway of possible plagiarism.

 The same case applies to a strange writing style.
 If a teacher knows the students well, it is easier to mark how each one of them organizes their texts.
-The headings, subheadings, user of complex sentences, and organization of texts can help a teacher to know if there is cheating.
+The headings, subheadings, use of complex sentences, and organization of texts can help a teacher to know if there is cheating.

 3. Checking the Format of Writing